all-of-us/workbench/README.md

 * instance: Cloud Sql Instance

 ###Examples:
+#### Generate denormalized search tables in the BigQuery cdr only one time when it is released or as needed
+`./project.rb make-bq-denormalized-search --bq-project all-of-us-ehr-dev --bq-dataset test_merge_dec26 `
+##### Result is
+1. The BigQuery dataset has new denormalized search tables for cohort builder to work.
 #### Generate denormalized tables in the BigQuery cdr only one time when it is released or as needed
 `./project.rb make-bq-denormalized-tables --bq-project all-of-us-ehr-dev --bq-dataset test_merge_dec26 `
 ##### Result is